-- 1. Slide the bottom cover down over the lamphead until the unicable receptacle drops into the slot and the 8 holes at the bottom of the cover line up. - 2.
-See Figure 6-13.
-Replace the 8 screws at the base of the lamphead (4 front and 4 rear).
+- 1. Slide the bottom cover down over the lamphead until the unicable receptacle drops into the slot and the eight holes at the bottom of the cover line up. - See Figure 6-13.
+Replace the eight screws at the base of the lamphead (4 front and 4 rear).
 Install the two screws into the cover on both sides of the unicable receptacle.
-Tighten the screws to 1.35 N•m (12 in-lbs). - 3.
+Tighten the screws to 1.35 N●m (12 in-lbs). - 3.
 Reconnect the blower cable and install the screw next to the plug. - 4.
 See Figure 6-12.
-Replace the top blower cover and secure with 6 screws (3 front and 3 rear).
-Tighten the screws to 1.35 N•m (12 in-lbs). - 5.
-Refer to page NO TAG.
+Replace the top blower cover and secure with six screws (three front and three rear).
+Tighten the screws to 1.35 N●m (12 in-lbs). - 5.
+Refer to Lamphead Cable Connections on page 6-12 of the Installation section.
 Reconnect the unicable to the lamphead.